About the Author

 On the markup side of things I have had to learn a working knowledge of HTML, CSS and a multitude of XML dialects.

 Why Software Monkey?
 Typically the term “monkey” is applied to a junior level and inexperienced person in a particular trade or discipline.
 I use the term self-deprecatingly to remind myself that every 5 or 10 years I look at my old code and think how much better it could have been done.
 In a sense, I believe we all remain “monkey programmers” our entire careers - there’s always something new to learn, constant advances in computer programming with which we are not yet familiar.

 About the Site

-This is my personal presence on the web - my place to publish things that I think are of interest.
-It is home to free programs, code extracts, and articles on programming, theology and other subjects which I find interesting.
+This is my personal presence on the web – a place to publish things that I think are of interest in the field of technology.
+It is home to free programs, code extracts, and articles on programming and technology.

 All pages on this web site are annotated with the dated created and updated when that’s relevant; the update date pertains to significant content changes not typographical and spelling corrections.

 This site uses SI notations for magnitude as they are defined.
 Even though I am an “old school” programmer who memorized the powers of two through to 65536 as a pre-teen, over the years I have become frustrated with the disparity and confusion caused by using binary exponents for Kilo, Mega, and Giga as opposed to the SI standard decimal exponents.
 So as a matter of principle, I am forcing myself to adjust to using the SI standard unit definitions and prefixes for powers of two (realizing this will make me unpopular with some readers).
 My personal opinion is that it’s well past time to end the confusion and use of the decimal SI multiples and prefixes is already firmly established as powers of 10 in every discipline & industry except computing; something has to give, and that something needs to be the incorrect use of decimal SI units for binary multiples within the computer industry.

 The SI prefixes for binary multiples are as follows: